Generative Models as a Data Source for Multiview Representation Learning: Related work

 \section{Related work}

-\textbf{Learning from Synthetic Data.} Using synthetic data has been a prominent method for learning in different domains of science and engineering, with different goals including privacy-preservation and alternative sample generations~\cite{sakshaug2010synthetic,tucker2020generating,nussberger2020synthetic,khan2019evolving,dan2020generative}.
-In computer vision tasks, synthetic data has been extensively used as a source for training models, for example in semantic segmentation~\cite{chen2019learning, ros2016synthia}, human pose estimation~\cite{varol2017learning, ionescu2013human3, shakhnarovich2003fast}, optical flow~\cite{mayer2016large, fischer2015flownet}, or self-supervised multi-task learning~\cite{ren2018cross}.
-In most prior work, the synthetic data comes from a traditional simulation pipeline, e.g., via rendering a 3D world with a graphics engine.
+\textbf{Learning from Synthetic Data.} Using synthetic data has been a prominent method for learning in different domains of science and engineering, with different goals including privacy-preservation and alternative sample generation~\citep{sakshaug2010synthetic,tucker2020generating,nussberger2020synthetic,khan2019evolving,dan2020generative}.
+In computer vision, synthetic data has been extensively used as a source for training models, for example in semantic segmentation~\citep{chen2019learning, ros2016synthia}, human pose estimation~\citep{varol2017learning, ionescu2013human3, shakhnarovich2003fast}, optical flow~\citep{mayer2016large, fischer2015flownet}, or self-supervised multitask learning~\citep{ren2018cross}.
+In most prior work, the synthetic data comes from a traditional simulation pipeline, e.g., via rendering a 3D world with a graphics engine, or recently a noise generator~\citep{baradad2021learning}.
 We instead study the setting where the synthetic data is sampled from a deep generative model.

-Recent works have used generative networks, such as GANs~\cite{goodfellow2014generative}, to improve images generated by graphic engines, closing the domain gap with real images~\cite{shrivastava2017learning, hoffman2018cycada}.
-Ravuri et al.~\cite{ravuri2019classification} show that, even though there is a gap between GAN-generated images and real ones, mixing the two sources can lead to improvements over models trained purely on real data.
+Recent works have used generative networks, such as GANs~\citep{goodfellow2014generative}, to improve images generated by graphics engines, closing the domain gap with real images~\citep{shrivastava2017learning, hoffman2018cycada}. ~\cite{ravuri2019classification} show that even though there is a gap between GAN-generated images and real ones, mixing the two sources can lead to improvements over models trained purely on real data.
+GAN-generated images are also used to learn inverse graphics. ~\cite{StyleGAN3D} use StyleGAN to generate multiple views of a given object, allowing to extract 3D knowledge that can be mapped back into the latent space.

-Highly related to our paper is the work of Besnier et al.~\cite{besnier2020dataset}, which uses GAN-generated images to train a classifier.
-While they focus on using a class-conditional generator to train a classifier of those same classes, our work targets the more general setting of visual representation learning, and we also show how to apply our methods in the ``unsupervised" setting where an unconditional generative model produces unlabeled samples to learn from.
+Highly related to our paper is the work of ~\cite{besnier2020dataset}, which uses GAN-generated images to train a classifier.
+While they focus on using a class-conditional generator to train a classifier of those same classes, our work targets the more general setting of visual representation learning, and we mainly focus on the ``unsupervised" setting where an unconditional generative model produces unlabeled samples to learn from.

+Recent works~\citep{yang2021data, jeong2021contrad} have studied combining contrastive and adversarial losses in GAN training, showing benefits in both image synthesis and representation learning.
+In contrast to our work, these approaches require access to real data during training.